How to bet on the NFL: Point spreads, totals, parlays and more

 No sport in North America is bet on more than the NFL.
 And no event sees more wagers than the Super Bowl, which caps off the league’s season in February each year.

-The NFL is king when it comes to betting, creating action all throughout the week with games on Monday and Thursday in addition to the leadup to the big Sunday slate.
+The NFL is king when it comes to betting, creating action throughout the week with games on Monday and Thursday in addition to the leadup to the big Sunday slate.

 How to bet on the NFL

-For those new to betting or in need of a refresher, this how to bet on the NFL guide will run you through the markets that football-loving bettors like to wager on.
+For those new or in need of a refresher, this NFL betting guide will run you through the markets that football-loving bettors like to wager on.

 Moneyline betting